 - severe nausea, vomiting, or diarrhea; or

-- increased blood pressure (severe headache, blurred vision, trouble concentrating, chest pain, numbness, seizure).
+- increased high blood pressure (severe headache, blurred vision, buzzing in your ears, anxiety, confusion, chest pain).

 What is the most important information I should know about carboprost (Hemabate)?

-Your cervix (opening of the uterus) will need to be checked after you receive carboprost.
+To be sure this medication has been effective, your cervix (opening of the uterus) will need to be checked after the procedure.
 Do not miss any scheduled follow-up visits to your doctor.

 In some cases, carboprost may not produce a complete abortion and the procedure must be repeated.

 What happens if I miss a dose (Hemabate)?